nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Using the CLI
 {: .no_toc}

-The Command Panel is where you type your commands and submit it.
+The Command Panel is where you type your commands and submit them.
-LoyaltyLift then processes your request and perform them if it is successful.
+LoyaltyLift then processes your request and performs them if it is successful.

-If LoyaltyLift understands your request, it will perform it and display a feedback that it has succeeded as seen below.
+If LoyaltyLift understands your request, it will perform it and display feedback that it has succeeded, as seen below.

 ![CLI Success](images/cliSuccess.png)